ZW-xjtlu/RbashGEO/README.md

 Count_SRRs(Coldata_example$SRR_RUN,"./",Annotation_gr,"Example_human_SE")
 ```

-At last, the obtained `SummarizedExperiment` object could be easily analyzed with other QC, inference, and learning work flows.
-If you are interested in MeRIP data, you could use [meripQC](https://github.com/ZhenWei10/meripQC); if you are interested in the analysis of the RNA modification data, you could look [m6ALogisticModel](https://github.com/ZhenWei10/m6ALogisticModel) for more information.
+At last, the obtained `SummarizedExperiment` object could be conveniently handeled with other QC, inference, and learning work flows.

+If you are interested in MeRIP data, you could use [meripQC](https://github.com/ZhenWei10/meripQC);

+if you are interested in the analysis of the RNA modification data, you could look [m6ALogisticModel](https://github.com/ZhenWei10/m6ALogisticModel) for more information.

 ``` r
 sessionInfo()